joeappleton18/advanced-database-systems-2021/sessions/week_7/README.md

 ```
 >> Variety, province, country and regions need to be consistent

 Variety, province, country and regions are all fields that we would like users to select with a drop down menu.
 It would not make sense for a user to type in these values.
 As such, we  need to maintain some collections that allow us to easily reference and update our common repeating fields on our tasters collection.
-In other words, we need to extend our seeder file, constructing a Varieties, Countries, Provinces , and Regions collection.
+In other words, we need to construct a `Varieties`, `Countries`, `Provinces`, and `Regions` collection.

 We have two options available to us here: